Teaching-Accessibility/course-project-colorguide/README.md

 - ### Multiple tags on a page can be minimized/maximized:
 There can be many tags and tags can be minimized/maximized.

 - ### Can exit tool and continue browsing, with tags persisting:
 A user can close the eyedropper color tagger and keep all of the tags that exist on the page.

+- ### Can remove all label with shortcut:
+A user can remove all tags on page with shortcut `Alt Shift R`

+- ### Tool works independently on different tabs:
+A user can toggle tool on/off in a tab and it would not interfere with other tabs

 <a name="install"></a>
 ## Installation Instructions